 Fall in Love With These Autumn Fruits Currently in Season

-Here's the truth: fruit just tastes better (and is healthier for you and the environment) when consumed during the correct season.
-Yet it can be hard for us to know what’s in season in Beijing given that so much food is imported from nearby regions and countries.
+Here's the truth: Fruit just tastes better (and is healthier for you and the environment) when consumed during the correct season.
+Yet it can be hard for us to know what’s in season in Beijing, given that so much food is imported from nearby regions and countries.
 Here, we guide you through which fruits to look out for at your local market so that you can munch on the best Beijing has to offer.

 Figs (无花果 wúhuāguǒ)

-Dates (大枣 dà zǎo)
+Jujube/Chinese Dates (大枣 dà zǎo)

 Pomelos (柚子 yòuzi)